Nausea & Vomiting Due To Chemotherapy

 - nausea and vomiting can sometimes last for several days after the chemotherapy treatment stops

-- the effects of chemotherapy vary with each child and depend on the dose they receive
+- the effects of chemotherapy vary with each child and depend on the dose and type of chemotherapy they receive

 - if your child suffers from nausea and vomiting, your child's cancer doctor will give your child medicines called anti-emetics